bramley/phplist-plugin-common/README.md

 * the directory CommonPlugin
 * the directory Common

+## Usage ##

+For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/common>

 ## Version history ##

     version     Description
-    3.20.0+20220813 Improve shortening of multibyte text
+    3.20.1+20220830 Avoid php PHP warning of undefined array key "class" when logging 3.20.0+20220813 Improve shortening of multibyte text
     3.19.0+20220629 Remove picotainer from control of Composer 3.18.5+20220627 Fix for problem of long admin name raised on the Subscribers plugin